Angelo8828/hoi4-better-philippines-names/README.md

 ##### Ship name changes

 - Surface ship names will now default to `RPS - Barkong Pandigma %romanNumeral%`.
 For example, it will be like **RPS - Barkong Pandigma I**.
-This rull will apply to all surface ships that will be created by the Phillipines (destroyers, cruisers to aircraft carriers and battleships).
+This rule will apply to all surface ships that will be created by the Phillipines (destroyers, cruisers to aircraft carriers and battleships).

 - Submarine names will now default to `RPS - Submarino %romanNumeral%`.
 For example, it will be like **RPS - Submarino I**.